l1f/virtual-charge-station/README.md

 ## Development

-To work on the project, you currently need a current Go compiler, templ and git.
+To work on the project, you currently need:

+- Go 1.21
+- templ

 Optionally, you can install and use air.